hpiwowar/citation11k/analysis/stats_knit_.md

 (95% confidence interval: <!--rinline 100*(citation.boost.coefs.journal$ciLow-1) -->%
 to <!--rinline 100*(citation.boost.coefs.journal$ciHigh-1) -->%), but the boost depended heavily on the year the dataset was made available.
 Datasets deposited very recently have so far received no (or few) additional citations, while those deposited in 2004-2005 showed a clear boost of about 30% (confidence intervals 15% to 48%).
 Older datasets also appeared to receive a citation boost, but the estimate is less precise because relatively little microarray data was collected or archived in the early 2000s.

 The citation boost reported here is smaller than that reported in the previous study by <!--rinline citep(biblio["piwowar2007sharing"])-->, which estimated a citation boost of 69% for human cancer gene expression microarray studies published before 2003 (95% confidence intervals of 18 to 143%).
 Our attempt to replicate the <!--rinline citep(biblio["piwowar2007sharing"])--> study here suggests that aspects of both the data and analysis can help to explain the quantitatively different results.
 It appears that clinically relevant datasets released early in the history of microarray analysis were particularly impactful.
 Importantly, however, the new analysis also suggested that the previous estimate was confounded by significant citation correlates, including the total number of authors and the citation history of the last author.
 This finding reinforces the importance of accounting for covariates through multivariate analysis and the need for large samples to support full analysis: the 69% estimate is probably too high, even for its high-impact sample.
-Nonetheless, a 10-30% citation boost may still be an effective motivator for data deposit, given that prestigious journals have been known advertise their impact factors to three decimal places [add http://occamstypewriter.org/scurry/2012/08/13/sick-of-impact-factors/  or http://dx.doi.org/10.1093/ije/dyl191].
+Nonetheless, a 10-30% citation boost may still be an effective motivator for data deposit, given that prestigious journals have been known advertise their impact factors to three decimal places <!--rinline citep(biblio["smith2006comment"])-->.

 A paper with open data may be cited for reasons other than data reuse, and open data may be reused without citation of the original paper.
 Ideally, we would like to separate these two phenomena (data reuse and paper citation) and measure how often the former results in the latter.
 In our manual analysis of 138 citations to papers with open data, we observed that <!--rinline 100*(round(annotated.prop[1], 2)) -->%
 (95% CI: <!--rinline 100*(round(annotated.prop[2], 2)) -->%
 to <!--rinline 100*(round(annotated.prop[3], 2)) -->%) of citations were in the context of data reuse.
 While this methodology and sample size does not allow us to estimate with any precision the proportion of the data citation boost that can be attributed to data reuse, the result is consistent with data reuse being a major factor.

 Another result of importance from the citation analysis is that papers based on self data reuse dropped off steeply after two years, while data reuse papers by third-party authors continued to accumulate even after six years.
 This suggests that while researchers may have some incentive for protecting their own exclusive use of data close to the time of the initial publication, the equation changes dramatically after a short period.
-This provides some evidence to guide policy decisions regarding the length of data embargoes allowed by journal archiving policies such as the Joint Data Archiving Policy described by Rausher et al. (2010).
+This provides some evidence to guide policy decisions regarding the length of data embargoes allowed by journal archiving policies such as the Joint Data Archiving Policy described by <!--rinline citep(biblio["rausher2010data-ar"]) -->.

 ### Patterns of data reuse

 To better understand patterns of data reuse, a larger sample of reuse instances is needed than can easily be assembled through manual classification of citation context.
 To that end, we looked at a complementary source of information about reuse of the same datasets: direct mention of GEO or ArrayExpress accession numbers within the body of a full-text research article.
 The large number of instances of reuse identified this way allowed us to ask questions about the distribution of reuse over time and across datasets.
 The results indicate that dataset reuse has been increasing over time (excluding the initial years of GEO and ArrayExpress when few datasets were deposited and reuse appears to have been atypically broad).
 Recent reuse analyses include more datasets, on average, than older reuse studies.
 Also, the fact that reuse was greatest for datasets published between three and six years previously suggests that the lower citation boost we observed for recent papers is due, at least in part, to a relatively short follow-up time.

 We have observed a moderate proportion of datasets being reused by third parties (more than 20% of the datasets deposited between 2003 and 2007).
 It is important to recognize that this is likely to be a gross underestimate.
 It includes only those instances of reuse that can be recognized through the mention of accession number in PubMed Central.
 No attempt has been made to extrapolate these distribution statistics to all of PubMed, or to reflect additional attributions through paper citations or mentions of the archive name alone.
 Further, many important instances of data reuse do not leave a trace in the published literature, such as those in education and training.
 Extrapolating from those papers from which the full text could be searched to all of PubMed, we estimate the number of reuse papers being published per year is on the same order of magnitude, and likely greater, than the number of datasets being submitted.
 This data reuse curve is remarkably constant for data deposited between 2004 and 2009.
-This reinforces the conclusions of a previous analysis of these expression microarray data, in which it was shown that even modest data reuse can provide an impressive return on investment for science funders, who may promote open data both through archiving policies and direct support of infrastructure (Piwowar et. al. 2011).
+This reinforces the conclusions of an early analysis of these expression microarray data, in which it was shown that even modest data reuse can provide an impressive return on investment for science funders, who may promote open data both through archiving policies and direct support of infrastructure <!--rinline citep(biblio["piwowar2011data-ar"])-->.

 ### Reasons for the data citation boost